d3x41/documentation-dev/md/faq/Informations-on-the-conky-theme.md

 Hidden=false
 Type=Application
 X-KDE-Autostart-enabled=true
-X-LXDE-Autostart-enabled=true
+X-LXQT-Autostart-enabled=true
 X-MATE-Autostart-enabled=true
 X-XFCE-Autostart-enabled=true
 ```

 The next time you start conky, your own configuration will be executed.
 If it does not perform as you expect, it could probably be an error in your configurations.
-When updating the kaisen-kde, kaisen-lxde, kaisen-mate or kaisen-xfce package, select the option "N" or "O" to keep your configurations.
+When updating the kaisen-kde, kaisen-lxqt, kaisen-mate or kaisen-xfce package, select the option "N" or "O" to keep your configurations.

 ## Disable conky launch
 You cannot therefore remove the conky-all package, otherwise you risk removing your entire GUI.